Melanie Pappadis Faranello

 TEACHING ARTIST

-Charter Oak Cultural Center, Hartford, CT, 2016-present, Creative Writing for Youth and Teens
+Charter Oak Cultural Center, Hartford, CT, 2016-Present, Creative Writing

 *Honored for Teacher of the Month- 2022 https://charteroakcenter.org/charter-oak-yai-instructor-honored/

-Hartford Performs, Hartford Public Schools, 2018- present, creative writing workshops
+Hartford Performs, Hartford Public Schools, 2018- Present, Creative Writing

 CT Office of the Arts, Directory of Teaching Artists/ CT Center for Nonviolence- certification in Kingian Principles of Nonviolence for teaching artists

-Kingswood Oxford Summer Camp, West Hartford, CT, 2017 & 2023, middle school creative writing camp
+Kingswood Oxford Summer Camp, West Hartford, CT, Creative Writing

-The Mark Twain House Writing Program, Hartford, CT, 2013/15, short story writing; fiction writing
+The Mark Twain House Writing Program, Hartford, CT, Creative Writing

-Connecticut Humanities Council Grants: YWCA, “Words in Motion: A Creative Writing and Yoga Workshop for Teen Girls”, Hartford, CT, 2014, Girlcott Sponsor
+Connecticut Humanities Council Grants: YWCA, “Words in Motion: Creative Writing and Yoga for Teens”, Hartford, CT, Girlcott

-Senior Voices: Poetry and Yoga Workshop for Seniors, FEDERATION SQUARE RESIDENCE, West Hartford, CT, 2013
+Senior Voices: Poetry and Yoga for Seniors, FEDERATION SQUARE RESIDENCE, CT

 Boards/Affiliations